 Yes, it’s even possible to provide sound in three locations with two systems.

 Perhaps the most-frequent location so far has been Wolf Oak Acres in Oneida.
 Outdoor ceremonies lead into cocktail hour on the upper-level of the barn, and the rest of the reception on the lower level of the barn.
 In these cases, System #1 is set-up at the ceremony site, while System #2 is set-up for cocktail hour.
 Once the ceremony ends and recessional music is going, I quickly head to the barn.
 Cocktail hour music is underway by the time guests enter the space.
-Then, I head back to the ceremony site to tear down System #1, move it to the barn’s lower level and set-up again for dinner and dancing.
+Then, I head back to the ceremony site to tear down System #1, move it to the barn’s lower level and set it up again for dinner and dancing.

 Pictured at right is my game plan for triple-location weddings at Traditions at the Links in East Syracuse.
 System #1 covers the outdoor ceremony space.
 Once the ceremony is over, System #2 is ready to handle cocktail hour, while System #1 is torn down and moved to the ballroom for dinner and dancing.
-At both venues, this chain of events provides a seamless transition for your guests.

 Some venues recommend cocktail hour in the lobby or hallway outside the ballroom.
 At a certain time, they make a big “reveal” of the ballroom.
 If my DJ setup inside the ballroom is against the wall facing the lobby, we can use one system.
 I just run a speaker cable through a doorway to provide music in the lobby.
 Similar to the Highland Forest example above, having speakers on either side of the doorway provides for a “seamless” transition.
 Once everybody is in the ballroom, that speaker comes in as well, enhancing the coverage for toasts, dinner music and dancing.